apache/horaedb-docs/README.md

 >
 > Please read the [DISCLAIMER](DISCLAIMER) and a full explanation of ["incubating"](https://incubator.apache.org/policy/incubation.html).

-This repository stores all the source files of [HoraeDB docs website](https://apache.github.io/incubator-horaedb-docs/), the website is generated with [mdbook](https://rust-lang.github.io/mdBook/).
+This repository stores all the source files of [HoraeDB docs website](https://apache.github.io/horaedb-docs/), the website is generated with [hugo](https://gohugo.io/) and [docsy](https://www.docsy.dev/).

 **All files are written in standard markdown.**